7 Surprising Secrets for How to Cure Insomnia Fast

 In particular, the BLUE LIGHT that’s emitted by all digital screens is especially harmful.
 To our brains, this light acts like natural sunlight, and thus suppresses the production of melatonin, a key hormone our body releases to bring on sleep.
 So STOP LOOKING AT any screens at least two hours before bedtime.
 If you enjoy reading, pick up a printed newspaper, magazine or book.

-Many experts recommend that you filter out the blue light on your mobile device all the time.
+While using your phone, many experts recommend filtering out the blue light at all times.
 Here’s how:

 - Android devices – Go to Settings – Display and click on Blue Light Filter.